Chapter 1: Draven

 “I quit my job.
 Just walked out without saying anything while Emilio was in his office.”

-“You…what?”
+“You… what?”
 Astoria’s jaw dropped.

-“Yeah, customers were giving me crap all day and Emilio was the last straw,” I continued to pick at my nail polish.
+“Yeah, customers were giving me crap all day and Emilio was the last straw.”
+I continued to pick at my nail polish.

 “Good thing he didn’t, I guess.
 He was too busy trying to figure out if Sterling was allowed to be out this late.”
 I pushed myself up from the couch and dragged my feet to the wooden staircase.
 “I’m gonna go shower.”

 My heart sank.
-Was it…disappointment?
+Was it… disappointment?
 I didn’t want to be the only one in the family who lacked respect for the government and its arbitrary rules.
 I was hoping she was starting to cross over.
-Then again, our mother didn’t have respect for the government either…and that wasn’t exactly the role model I wanted to emulate.
+Then again, our mother didn’t have respect for the government either… and that wasn’t exactly the role model I wanted to emulate.

 While I yearned to roam the streets at night in the city, I did enjoy the serenity of the country.
-There was something about the lack of any activity that seemed…freeing.
+There was something about the lack of any activity that seemed… freeing.

 I raised the blinds and peered up at the sky, occasionally glancing at the road whenever a car rolled by.
 None of them was my brother’s unmarked car.
 I always felt a rush of relief whenever he walked in the door, and crushing despair when he left.
 My phone’s screen lit up with a needless advertisement notification, revealing the time to be a quarter past midnight.

-Fire engulfed a house as fire trucks and two ambulances nearly blocked the footage.
+Flames engulfed a house as fire trucks and two ambulances nearly blocked the footage.
 Several cops were sweeping the area and—

 Sterling.